Policy

 5. Claims services

-staff shall complete the referral to the Subrogation Department so that the
+staff will complete the referral to the Subrogation Department so that the

 Subrogation Department is notified of the referral.